 When upgrading the server, replaying a journal patch, or performing any activity that modifies the db. files, you must restart the offline checkpoint process so that the files in the offline_db directory match the ones in the live server directory.
-The easiest way to restart the offline checkpoint process is to run the live-checkpoint script after modifying the db. files, as follows:
+The easiest way to restart the offline checkpoint process is to run the live-checkpoint script after modifying the db. files Section 7.3.5, "live-checkpoint.ps1"